abdiswork/Data-Science/README.md

 If you would like to see my work in Data Science related, you may check this link : https://github.com/abdiswork/Data-Science/projects

 # Close Statement
-If you are interested with skills or having some questions, please drop your inquiry to abdis.worker@gmail.com
+If you are interested with my skills or having some questions, please drop your inquiry to abdis.worker@gmail.com